AllanChen-eng/Tip-Calculator/README.md

 The following **additional** features are implemented:

 - [x] Interactive slider for custom tip amounts between 10% and 20%.
-- [x] Segmented views for easy rearrangment of app labels and text boxes.

 ## Video Walkthrough